MischaU8/yumyum/display/hide-outliner-and-right-menu_9p4fY7JDeRc.md

 Version:
 Uploaded: 2023-04-20

-If you'd like to maximize the viewport, use the keyboard shortcut `ctrl-B` to hide the [[outliner]] in right menu.
+If you'd like to maximize the viewport, use the keyboard shortcut `Ctrl-B` to hide the [[outliner]] in right menu.

 Re-fire the command to bring them back.